hapijs/hapi/docs/Reference.md

 #### `server.methods`

-An object providing access to the server methods registered with `server.method()` where each server method name is an object property.
+An object providing access to the [server methods](#servermethodname-method-options) where each server method name is an object property.

 ```js